Missing-Driver/TLOUP1-Austosplitter/README.md

 Main Features:

-- Auto-start and auto-split (obviously).
+- Auto-start, auto-split and auto-reset (obviously).
 - A wide selection of split segments to choose from, including chapter completion and critical segments.
 - Accurate time that matches the in-game timer throughout the entire run.
 - Game-crash bullet proof: The LiveSplit timer will remain accurate even after a game crash or if the user gets out to the main menu by accident, once the run is resumed.